 Additional moderation samples

-The SACE Board reserves the right to request additional moderation samples at any time before the release of results.
-The SACE Board may invite schools to submit one or more additional moderation samples during the period from mid-November and mid-December.
+The SACE Board reserves the right to request additional moderation samples at any time before the release of results, and may invite schools to submit one or more additional moderation samples.
 School assessment materials for students who are not included in the moderation sample should be readily accessible throughout the moderation period.